Adrian Moss (basketball, born 1988)

-Adrian Moss (born August 3, 1988) is an American professional basketball player who last played for the Windsor Express of the National Basketball League of Canada (NBL).
+Adrian Moss (born August 3, 1988) is an American former professional basketball player.
 Born in Centralia, Illinois, he played high school basketball for Franklin Community High School.
 Following his graduation, he committed to IUPUI to play college basketball.
 After his sophomore season at IUPUI he transferred to the University of Indianapolis, where he played for two more seasons.

 Upon graduation from college, he signed a professional contract with NBL Canada franchise London Lightning, with whom he won the 2013 NBL Canada Finals.
 After playing for Island Storm for a season, he returned to the London Lightning in 2014, to move midway the season to Windsor Express.
-He was released by the Express in 2016, shortly before the end of the season, and is currently not signed to any team.
+He was released by the Express in 2016, shortly before the end of the season.

 Early life and career

 Moss was born on August 3, 1988, to Terry and Angi Moss.
 Brought up in Centralia, Illinois, he played for Franklin Community High School, where he averaged 21.4 points, 7.3 assists and 2.9 steals per game in his senior season.
 In his final year, Moss was named Indiana Mini Mr. Basketball for being the state's top player standing below six feet (1.83 m); he also played football in high school, gaining all-county honors.